Car Dyke: Movement of goods

+Drainage

-In other parts, however, the topography suggests that its use as a canal was unlikely or at least difficult: the segment which ran, and to some extent still runs, through the Soke of Peterborough rises from the River Nene to a ridge at Eye then falls to the River Welland.
+In some sections the topography suggests that its use as a canal was unlikely or at least difficult: the segment which ran through the Soke of Peterborough rises from the River Nene to a ridge at Eye before falling to the River Welland.
 This it does in steady gradients, quite unlike the characteristics of a canal designed for transport.
 Its course makes it clear that this outcome was carefully planned.
 At some level sections in Lincolnshire it has causeways of never-disturbed ground crossing it and it passes in gradients, up and down the sides of slight ridges.
 Given the length of the canal, however, modern surveyors suggest that the original engineers may not have been able to keep the canal at a constant level (due to surveying difficulties or lack of budget to excavate deeper).
 Natural barriers may therefore have been left in place to partition the canal into sections, maintaining the required depth of water, with goods transhipped or boats dragged across the barriers.
 They may also have been a deliberate precaution against the whole section drying out in summer.
-Conversely, Grahame Clark established that certain of these gravel causeways, at Cottenham, originated in the fourth century as a precaution against flooding, after the canal had gone out of use for transport.
+Archaeologist Grahame Clark established that gravel causeways at Cottenham originated only after the canal had gone out of use for transport, no earlier than the fourth century, as a precaution against flooding.

-It acts as a catchwater drain in parts, intercepting runoff from the higher ground to the west: evidence of seventeenth-century improvements to form part of local drainage schemes has been identified, overlying material from the Roman period.
-Conversely, the southern half of its passage through Lincolnshire and its northern end, near Washingborough, are accepted as having had a raised bank on each side; the one on the upland side would not be a feature well adapted to a catchwater drain.
+The dyke acts as a catchwater drain in parts, intercepting runoff from the higher ground to the west.
+However, the southern half of its passage through Lincolnshire and its northern end, near Washingborough, have a raised bank on each side; the one on the upland side would not be a feature well adapted to a catchwater drain.
+Those near Washingborough still survive to a height of over 3 ft, and would have prevented surface water entering the canal.
+Evidence of seventeenth-century improvements to form part of local drainage schemes has been identified, overlying material from the Roman period.

-Both these interpretations could be correct: Macaulay and Reynolds (1994) suggest that the effect of both deliberate re-cuts in the late Roman period to improve land drainage, and the natural flows of surface water along some sections of the route, resulted in the change of use from transport to agricultural improvement.
+Archaeological investigation funded by English Heritage on a section of the dyke near Waterbeach suggests that the effect of both deliberate re-cuts in the late Roman period to improve land drainage, and the natural flows of surface water along some sections of the route, resulted in the change of use from transport to agricultural improvement.